sinankalkan/CENG501-Spring2021/project_Sugur/readme.md

 ## 3.3.
 Results

 Unfortunately, I could not implement the vagualy explained loss function hence could not compare the proposed network with other FCN's.
-But all comparisons can be seen from the COlab file.
+But all comparisons can be seen from the Colab file.

 # 4. Conclusion